itsamoreh/andreemakes.com/README.md

-# Block Theme Starter
+# Andrée Makes Block Theme

 ## What is this?

-This is a barebones WordPress block theme starter.
-Use it to build your next block theme!
+This is the block theme for [andreemakes.com](https://andreemakes.com).
+This theme was created using the [Block Theme Starter](https://github.com/itsamoreh/block-theme-starter).

 ## Local Environment